Ashley1Jones/zeply_crypto/README.md

 - Include Postgresql with SSL for more secure connection
 - Include authentication on the REST api
 - Database regular backup
+- Validate encryption algorithms and libraries are safe